AdamD2/cubecurse/README.md

   keys or vim keybindings and allows application of options to the time such as DNF, +2, delete or leave comment
 * Save all times as a .json file with time, scramble and comments
-* Accurate timer in the middle of the screen
 * Stats on the right side of the screen for best times, averages, number of times, current times and session average (feel free to suggest other stats)